buguroo/pyknow/docs/source/thebasics.rst

       >>> f['b']
       2

 #.
-You can subclass `Fact` to express different kind of data or extend
+You can subclass `Fact` to express different kinds of data or extend
    it with your custom functionality.

    .. code-block:: python